 Most sugar alcohols, including xylitol, come from by-products of forestry and agriculture.
 Corn and corn cobs are one of the most common sources from which xylitol is derived.

 Unfortunately, farmers spray virtually all non-organic corn with glyphosate (commercial name Roundup).
-Glyphosate is terrible news for your health.
+Glyphosate can wreak havoc on your health.
 It disrupts your gut bacteria and is considered a “probable carcinogen to humans” by the International Agency for Research on Cancer[*][*].

 Your diet heavily influences your microbiome, for good or ill.